i. Processed 1 Trillion rows using AWS Glue, PySpark, Python

 We enforced strict in-memory persistence using df.cache() over df.persist() to ensure the data stays in fast memory, avoiding slow spillover to external storage (disk).

-To guarantee the DataFrame is fully calculated and saved to the cache before the next transformation begins, we established a strict optimization sequence for intermediate DataFrames: df.repartition() -> df.count() -> df.cache().
+To guarantee the DataFrame is fully calculated and saved to the cache before the next transformation begins, we established a strict optimization sequence for intermediate DataFrames: df.repartition() -> df.cache() -> df.count().

 By forcing an action (df.count()), the pre-processed data is materialized and available instantly for subsequent steps (e.g., Step 4), which drastically reduces latency and compute cost for massive, multi-step workflows.